 The software to be updated can be loaded locally i.e. directly on the measuring device or remotely via a network.
-Loading and installation may be two different steps (as shown in Fig. 5-1) or combined to one, depending on the needs of the technical solution.
-After update of the legally relevant software of a measuring instrument (exchange with another approved version or re-installation) the measuring instrument is not allowed to be used for legal purposes before a verification of the instrument as described in chapter 7 has been performed and the securing means have been renewed (if not otherwise stated in the relevant OIML Recommendation or in the approval certificate).
+Loading and installation may be two different steps (as shown in Fig. 1) or combined to one, depending on the needs of the technical solution.
+After update of the legally relevant software of a measuring instrument (exchange with another approved version or re-installation) the measuring instrument is not allowed to be employed for legal purposes before a verification of the instrument as described in chapter 7 has been performed and the securing means have been renewed (if not otherwise stated in the relevant OIML Recommendation or in the approval certificate).
 A person responsible for verification must be on the installation site of the measuring instrument.

-5.2.6.2 Traced update
+5.2.6.3 Traced Update

-The software is implemented into the instrument according to the requirements for traced update (5.2.6.2.1 to 5.2.6.2.6) if it is in compliance with the relevant OIML Recommendation.
-Traced update is the procedure of changing software in a verified instrument or device after which the subsequent verification by a responsible person at place is not necessary.
+The software is implemented into the instrument according to the requirements for Traced Update(5.2.6.3.a to 5.2.6.3.g), if it is in compliance with the relevant OIML Recommendation.
+Traced Update is the procedure of changing software in a verified instrument or device after which the subsequent verification by a responsible person at place is not necessary.
 The software to be updated can be loaded locally i.e. directly on the measuring device or remotely via a network.
-The software update is recorded in an audit trail (see Erreur!
-Source du renvoi introuvable.).
-The procedure of a traced update comprises several steps: loading, integrity checking, checking of the origin (authentication), installation, logging and activation.
+The software update is recorded in an audit trail (see 3.1.2).
+The procedure of a Traced Update comprises several steps: loading, integrity checking, checking of the origin (authentication), installation, logging and activation.

-- 5.2.6.2.1 Traced update of software shall be automatic.
-On completion of the update procedure the software protection environment shall be at the same level as required by the type approval. - 5.2.6.2.2 The target measuring instrument (device, sub-assembly) shall have a fixed legally relevant software that cannot be updated and that contains all of the checking functions necessary for fulfilling traced update requirements. - 5.2.6.2.3 Technical means shall be used to guarantee the authenticity of the loaded software i.e. that it originates from the owner of the type approval certificate.
+- 5.2.6.3.a Traced Update of software shall be automatic.
+On completion of the update procedure the software protection environment shall be at the same level as required by the type approval. - 5.2.6.3.b The target measuring instrument (electronic device, sub-assembly) shall have a fixed legally relevant software that cannot be updated and that contains all of the checking functions necessary for fulfilling Traced Update requirements. - 5.2.6.3.c Technical means shall be employed to guarantee the authenticity of the loaded software i.e. that it originates from the owner of the type approval certificate.
 This can be accomplished e.g. by cryptographic means like signing.
 The signature is checked during loading.
-If the loaded software fails this test, the instrument shall discard it and use the previous version of the software or switch to a hibernating mode. - Technical means shall be used to ensure the integrity of the loaded software i.e. that it has not been inadmissibly changed before loading.
+If the loaded software fails this test, the instrument shall discard it and use the previous version of the software or switch to an inoperable mode. - 5.2.6.3.d Technical means shall be employed to ensure the integrity of the loaded software i.e. that it has not been inadmissibly changed before loading.
 This can be accomplished by adding a checksum or hash code of the loaded software and verifying it during the loading procedure.
-If the loaded software fails this test, the instrument shall discard it and use the previous version of the software - 5.2.6.2.5 Appropriate technical means, e.g. an audit trail, shall be used to ensure that .traced updates of legally relevant software are adequately traceable within the instrument for subsequent verification and surveillance or inspection.
-This requirement enables inspection authorities, which are responsible for the metrological surveillance of legally controlled instruments, to back-trace traced updates of legally relevant software over an adequate period of time (that depends on national legislation).
+If the loaded software fails this test, the instrument shall discard it and use the previous version of the software or switch to an inoperable mode.
+In this mode, the measuring functions shall be inhibited.
+It shall only be possible to resume the download procedure, without omitting any step in the flow diagram for Traced Update. - 5.2.6.3.e Appropriate technical means, e.g. an audit trail, shall be employed to ensure that .Traced Updates of legally relevant software are adequately traceable within the instrument for subsequent verification and surveillance or inspection.
+This requirement enables inspection authorities, which are responsible for the metrological surveillance of legally controlled instruments, to back-trace Traced Updates of legally relevant software over an adequate period of time (that depends on national legislation).